-This blog post has been written by Grace, one of our young ambassadors.
-Grace and her family received support from Winston’s Wish after the death of her father.
+This blog post has been written by Grace, one of our Young Ambassadors.
+Grace and her family received support from Winston’s Wish after the death of her father when she was eight years old.

 Bereavement is such a taboo subject in today’s society and sometimes we are made to suffer in silence.
 Everyone’s grief is different but there are things we can do to help ourselves and others around us who aren’t sure what do to.
 When my dad died I quickly realised that my friends didn’t really know what to do and they had no idea how I felt.
 I wanted them to understand without them having to go through something that will change my life completely.